South Korean arrested for opening plane emergency exit door, faces up to 10 years in prison

 During a preliminary questioning, the 33-year-old told investigators that he felt suffocated and tried to get off the plane quickly, according to police.

-Twelve people were slightly injured on Friday after he opened the door of the Asiana Airlines Airbus A321-200, causing air to blast inside the cabin.
-The plane was preparing to land in Daegu on an hour-long flight from the southern island of Jeju.
+Twelve people were slightly injured on Friday after he opened the door of the Asiana Airlines Airbus A321-200, causing air to blast inside the cabin and terrifying passengers.
+Some testified they suffered severe ear pain and saw others screaming and crying.
+A video shared on social media shows passengers’ hair being whipped by air blowing into the cabin.

+Normally, the emergency exit doors cannot be opened mid-flight due to the difference in air pressure inside and outside of the aircraft.
+But during Friday’s incident, the man succeeded in opening the door likely because the plane was flying at a low altitude while preparing to land and there wasn’t much difference in pressure, according to Asiana Airlines officials.

+The Transport Ministry said the plane was at 700 feet (213 meters) when the man pulled the door open.
+The plane was preparing to land in Daegu on an hour-long flight from the southern island of Jeju with 200 people on board.
+They included teenage athletes on their way to a track and field competition, according to Asiana Airlines.

 On Sunday, a district court in Daegu approved a warrant to formally arrest the man.
 Police earlier sought the arrest warrant, citing the graveness of the crime and a possibility the man may flee, according to Daegu police.